 Note: You may find that many of your students focus primarily on the topics of veiling and religion.
 This could generate a very narrow discussion from students.
 You may wish to prompt students, before they begin the activity, to consider a wide range of topics as they relate to women in Iran, such as education, politics, employment, etc.

-The five videos at the right provide a good introductory foundation for exploring women’s lives in Iran.
-These select videos should give students enough background information to fill out “Iran Today“ and answer and discuss questions.
-There are many more related videos that you may utilize as well.
+These videos provide an introductory foundation for exploring women’s lives in Iran.
+These select videos should give students enough background information to fill out “Iran Today” and answer and discuss questions.
 Alternatively, if you have multiple computers in your classroom, students can watch videos in small groups.
 Group students according to their topic so that they may explore additional related videos.

 - Do women and men have the same opportunities in Iran?
-[Shahla Haeri – 1:28]
+[Shahla Haeri]

 - What role do women play in politics in Iran?
-[Shahla Haeri – 0:56]
+[Shahla Haeri]

 - How did the lives of women change after the revolution?
-[Farzaneh Milani – 2:44]
+[Farzaneh Milani]

 - Why do women in Iran wear the hijab or chador?
-[Shahla Haeri – 1:55]
+[Shahla Haeri]

 - What are common misconceptions of Muslim women?
-[Shahla Haeri – 1:35]
+[Shahla Haeri]

 3. Follow-up Questions and Small Group “Jigsaw” Discussion